saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 3. The new Azure AD Directory that was created will now be open in new browser tab.
 Keep this tab open for the next few steps.

-4. Back in the browser tab where you created the Azure AD Directory from, open the new Azure AD B2C tenant by selecting **Resource Groups** in the navigation menu to the left and, then, **contososports**.
+4. Back in the browser tab where you created the Azure AD Directory from, open the new Azure AD B2C tenant by selecting **Resource Groups** in the navigation menu to the left and then, **contososports**.
 Then, in the new blade, select the **B2C tenant** you just created.

     ![In the contososports resource group, the new B2C tenant is highlighted.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/b2ctenant_in_rg.png "Azure AD B2C Settings window")